undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Tyler Junior College was 20:1: that means 20 students per one teacher.
-The faculty of this school consists of 82 members, according to the most recent data reported.
-Out of that number, there were 256 men and 307 women.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Tyler Junior College.
+According to the most recent data, the student-faculty ratio at Tyler Junior College was 18:1: that means 18 students per one teacher.
+The total number of faculty teaching at the institution is 974.
+This number included 396 male and 578 female faculty members.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Tyler Junior College.

 Student Population Diversity Graph